Improving Your Child’s Working Memory

 Have you ever been frustrated by your child’s inability to remember a short list of tasks you’ve asked him to accomplish?

 The examples above demonstrate the potential shortcomings of the working memory.
 Inevitably, we all face these issues from time to time.
-But for a child with more significant memory challenges, these issues can dramatically impact the learning process.
+But for a child with more significant memory challenges, these issues can have a dramatic impact on the learning process.
 Is there hope?
 YES!
-But let’s back up for a few minutes to consider several important questions.
+But let’s back up to consider several important questions.